plone/training/addons.rst

 Plone can run the same site in many different languages.

-We're not doing this with the conference-site since the *lingua franca* of the Plone-community is English.
+We're not doing this with the conference site since the *lingua franca* of the Plone community is English.

 We would use http://pypi.python.org/pypi/plone.app.multilingual for this.
 It is the successor of Products.LinguaPlone (which only works with Archetypes).

 .. note::

     Building a multi-lingual site requires activating ``plone.app.multilingual``, but no add-on is necessary to build a site in a single language other than English.
-Just select a different site language when creating a Plone site, and all the basic messages will be translated and and LTR or RTL needs handled.
+Just select a different site language when creating a Plone site, and all the basic messages will be translated and LTR or RTL needs will be handled.

 .. _add-ons-summary-label: